juliakononov/fp2023/Javascript/README.md

   AlexShmak, lexnder9@gmail.com

 Features done (append only):
+- Interpreter for Javascript
-- Parser for part of Javascript
+- Parser for Javascript
+- Arrays, Objects, Functions (also closures and recursion)

 Features in progress (and TODOs):
-- finish parser
-- TODO: Interpreter